J. B. Jennings: Social issues

 During the 2006 legislative session, Jennings voted to overturn a committee vote to kill a bill proposing an amendment to the Constitution of Maryland to ban same-sex marriage in Maryland.
 The measure failed in a 61–78 vote.
 In 2012, he voted against the Civil Marriage Protection Act, which legalized same-sex marriage in Maryland.
 In 2019, during debate on a bill to allow residents to apply to a driver's license with the "X" gender identifier, Jennings expressed concern that the bill would cause confusion for police officers.

 During the 2016 legislative session, Jennings expressed skepticism toward proposals to adopt automatic voter registration in Maryland.
 In June 2020, he wrote a letter to the Maryland State Board of Elections following Maryland's June 2 primary election, which was conducted largely using mail-in ballots, to express concern about potential voter fraud if mail-in ballots were used in the general election.

 In 2018, Jennings criticized legislation to repeal "Maryland, My Maryland" as the state's official anthem as a "participation trophy bill", instead favoring a bill to replace the anthem's controversial pro-Confederate lyrics.
 During debate on the bill, he introduced an amendment to remove the bill's preamble, which called the song's lyrics "controversial, inappropriate, and do not represent the ideals and values of Marylanders today", which was rejected in a 25–21 vote.
+In March 2026, after Governor Wes Moore cited the "complicated history" of the Maryland flag during a podcast interview in February, Jennings introduced a bill that would create a referendum on enshrining the state flag into the Constitution of Maryland.